VOCAL’s VoIP Stack with VQE provides four major components for Voice over IP communication:

 - SIP signaling manages the set up of the communication between users

 Acoustic echo, background noise, and reverberation are some of the possible causes for the degradation of the voice signal.
-VOCAL’s Voice Quality Enhancement System (VVQES) is designed to be incorporated with a VoIP stack.
-VQE can significantly improve the quality of conversations by removing echo and background noise.
-Especially, in hands-free applications, acoustics echoes can be particularly inhibiting to a conversation.
+VOCAL’s Voice Quality Enhancement (VQE) system is designed to be incorporated with a VoIP stack.
+Voice Quality Enhancement can significantly improve the quality of conversations by removing echo and background noise.
+In hands-free applications, acoustics echoes can be particularly inhibiting to a conversation.
 Acoustic echo cancellation (AEC) uses an adaptive filter to model the echo path between the loudspeaker and microphone.
 Noise reduction estimates the noise spectrum to improve the overall SNR.

-SIP is an application-layer control protocol that can establish, modify, and terminate multimedia sessions (conferences) such as Internet telephony calls.
-SIP is used for set up, handshaking and tear down of VoIP session.
+Session Initialization Protocol (SIP) is an application-layer control protocol that can establish, modify, and terminate multimedia sessions (conferences) such as VoIP telephony calls.
+SIP is used for set up, handshaking and tear down of a VoIP session.

 Real-Time Transport Protocol (RTP) is designed to provide real-time transmission of data such as audio or video over a network.
 In VoIP, the compressed voice samples from the speech coders are packaged into a payload and framed as a RTP/User Datagram Protocol/Internet Protocol packet.

 - Speech Enhancement Design